G20 dinner invite describes Murmu 'as President of Bharat', triggers political slugfest | Politics

 - India

-In another post, he said the BJP was the one which had come up with the ‘India Shining’ campaign to which the Congress' response was 'Aam Aadmi ko Kya Mila'.
+In another post, he said the BJP was the one that had come up with the 'India Shining' campaign to which the Congress' response was 'Aam Aadmi ko Kya Mila'.

 In another post, Ramesh said, ''Mr. Modi can continue to distort history and divide India, that is Bharat, that is a Union of States.
 But we will not be deterred.''
-As leaders of the opposition INDIA bloc took up the refrain to criticise the government, many BJP leaders hit back.
-West Bengal Chief Minister and TMC supremo Mamata Banerjee said ,''We all know India is Bharat, but world knows us as India.''
+West Bengal Chief Minister and TMC supremo Mamata Banerjee said, ''We all know India is Bharat, but the world knows us as India.''
 What changed suddenly that we should use only Bharat, she asked.

 Delhi Chief Minister Arvind Kejriwal asked whether the BJP would change the name of Bharat if the opposition alliance INDIA rechristens itself Bharat.

+Sharing a picture of his invite, Pradhan used the hashtag '#PresidentOfBharat' and said, ''Jana Gana Mana Adhinayak Jaya He, Bharat Bhagya Vidhata''.

+Besides the first line of the national anthem, the post in Hindi also used the words ''Jai Ho''.

-BJP general secretary Tarun Chugh slammed the opposition, saying sometimes they have a problem with Vande Matram and other times they have an issue with nationalism.
+BJP general secretary Tarun Chugh slammed the opposition, saying sometimes they have a problem with Vande Mataram and other times they have an issue with nationalism.

 ''Bharat word is not new.
 It has been used since ancient times.
-Bharat Mata and Vande Matram is in our blood and nothing will happen by your opposition.
+Bharat Mata and Vande Mataram are in our blood and nothing will happen by your opposition.
 Bharat word is mentioned in the Constitution.
 New Khiljis and new Mughals have come who want to remove Bharat,'' he said.

 In a post on X, Assam Chief Minister Himanta Biswa Sarma said, ''REPUBLIC OF BHARAT - happy and proud that our civilisation is marching ahead boldly towards AMRIT KAAL.''
 Hitting out at Congress' criticism, he said in another post, ''Now my apprehension has proven to be true.
 The Congress party seems to have a strong aversion towards Bharat.
 It appears that the name 'I.N.D.I alliance' was intentionally chosen with the aim of defeating BHARAT.''
 The opposition also claimed that it was reflective of the BJP's ''jitteriness'' over the INDIA bloc.